-My readers often tell me that they find it difficult to keep up with their budget and still put healthy low glycemic meals on the table.
+My readers often tell me that they find it challenging to keep up with their budget and still put healthy low glycemic meals on the table.
 Since this subject keeps coming up, I decided to write a series of articles about different ways you can eat healthy without spending more money.

-You see, I have been living in Toronto for many years
+I have been living in Toronto for many years

-and don’t even get me started on how expensive Toronto is and I’ve learned a few tricks on how to cut my grocery bill to bring my monthly grocery bill down to a reasonable amount.
+and don’t even get me started on how expensive Toronto is, and I’ve learned a few tricks on how to cut my grocery bill to bring my monthly grocery bill down to a reasonable amount.

-Let’s kick-start the Low GI on a Budget series with this list of 6 healthy budget friendly low-glycemic foods that are versatile and super easy to prepare.
+Let’s kick-start the Low GI on a Budget series with this list of 6 healthy budget-friendly low-glycemic foods that are versatile and super easy to prepare.

-Green and red cabbage are very inexpensive and available all year around.
-It’s absolutely perfect for salads and you can make a big batch for just a dollar or two.
+Green and red cabbage are very inexpensive and available all year round.
+It’s absolutely perfect for salads, and you can make a big batch for just a dollar or two.

 When preparing a cabbage salad, make sure to massage the shredded cabbage with a little bit of sugar and olive oil.
 This will help to break down the fibers and make the cabbage easier to chew and digest.

-I would like to emphasize that instant oatmeal is a very high glycemic form of oats and there is nothing healthy about it.
+I would like to emphasize that instant oatmeal, especially sweetened instant oatmeal is a very high glycemic form of oats, and there is nothing healthy about it.
 Regular rolled oats don’t take a long time to cook either and can be used in any recipe that calls for instant oats.

 Barley is a cereal grain with a chewy consistency and a distinct flavor.
 Containing both soluble and insoluble fiber, it helps the body to get rid of toxins.

 Beans are loaded with awesome nutrients.
-They contain more protein than any other plant-derived food and are full of both soluble and insoluble dietary fiber which helps to normalize blood sugar.
+They contain more protein than any other plant-derived food and are full of both soluble and insoluble dietary fiber, which helps to normalize blood sugar.